GCTC-NTGC/gc-digital-talent/documentation/freshdesk.md

 # Freshdesk

 Freshdesk is the customer service software used by GC Digital Talent for creating support tickets.
+There is no shared test environment.
+In order to test the creation of support tickets, either sign up for a free trial Freshdesk account or use the production account where [`FRESHDESK_API_TICKET_TAG` must be set to "test"](#environment-variables).

 ## Account